 Notes

-Mix gently: Fold the chicken into the mayo mixture just until combined.
-Overmixing can make the burgers dense.
+Mix gently: Fold the chicken into the mayo mixture just until combined so the patties stay tender.

-Chill only if needed: If the patties feel too soft to handle, chill them for 15 minutes before cooking.
+Chill if needed: If the mixture feels too soft to shape, chill the patties briefly before cooking.

-Do not smash the patties: Let them cook undisturbed so they can hold their shape, brown nicely, and stay juicy.
+Do not press the patties: Let them cook undisturbed so they brown, hold together, and stay juicy.

 Cook to temperature: Ground chicken burgers should reach 165°F in the center.